-There is a hidden tab on this sheet.
+There is a hidden tab on this Google sheet.
 Don’t tell anyone, it’s a secret.

 We made this calendar for you, our readers.
 We hope you find this to be a worthy resource.
-If so, please let us know!
-We would love to hear how you think we should improve it or what needs changed!
-We could have created an online tool that you had to sign up for, but we wanted you to have full control over your content — thus the Google Doc.
+We could have created an online tool that you had to sign up for, but we wanted you to have full control over your content — thus the Google Sheet.

 It isn’t hard to make your own adjustments to the content calendar template itself.
 Whether you are an advanced blogger with experience in alternative blogging schedules, or you’ve never even thought of making an editorial calendar, this should assist you in making your blogging tasks consistent and on schedule.
 Kudos to anyone who can write up some super useful scripts for some of the calendar’s functionality.